12 Best California Road Trips for Outdoor Adventure Lovers

 Pacific Coast Highway Road Trip Quick Facts

-We’ve covered sections of the Pacific Coast Highway (PCH) in this post, but if you’re up for the full PCH experience, its worth mentioning separately here.
+We’ve covered sections of the Pacific Coast Highway (PCH) in this post, but if you’re up for the full PCH experience, check this out!

 You have so many options for stops along the way that you should plan to take a week or two to make this 650 mile drive and see everything along the way.